 - The project is open from July – December, the turtle nesting season

-- Mother turtles can be seen throughout this period
+- Mother turtles can be seen throughout this period – nature permitting of course!

 - Baby turtles start hatching from mid-August onwards

 - One night’s accommodation at a guest house in San Jose at the beginning and end of your project